BigBayes/HDPStructure/README.md

                   the state of matlab's random number generator is not modified prior to the commencement of the MCMC.

+          cores scalar.
+Number of cores to use in parallel.
+Defaults to one core.
+The number of cores should be less than or equal to N.

        Outputs:
           POPULATION NxTxD.
 This array contains the population assignment of the individuals in the population for each state in